-- The physical device name - The total amount, used amount, and available amount of disk space, in kilobytes - The mount point directory for that file system - From the display, identify a file system that has appropriate free space.
+- The physical device name - The total amount, used amount, and available amount of disk space, in kilobytes - The mount point directory for that file system - 2.
+From the display, identify either one or two file systems that meet the following requirements: - A single file system with at least 1.2 GB of free disk space - Two or more file systems with at least 1.2 GB of free disk space in total - Note the name of the mount point directory for each file system that you identified.